nim-works/gitnim/doc/manual.rst

 This is translated to a call to the `schema` macro with a `nnkTypeDef` AST node capturing both the left-hand side and right-hand side of the definition.
-The macro can return a potentially modified `nnkTypeDef` tree or multiple `nnkTypeDef` trees contained in a `nnkTypeSection` node which will replace the original row in the type section.
+The macro can return a potentially modified `nnkTypeDef` tree which will replace the original row in the type section.

 When multiple macro pragmas are applied to the same definition, the